Willem-Jacobs/city-explorer/README.md

 07.28.2021 10:45pm (v1.0.2) - Added feature to show a map based on city searched.
 Added styles and cards.
 Added some colors & button icons.
 Added clearing screen fatures.

 7.28.2021 11:00pm (v1.0.3) - Error handling was completed for API requests.

+7.31.2021 8:30pm (v1.0.4) - Added feature to pull weather for the selected city from a node backend.

 ## Credit and Collaborations